ghellriegel/Gateway_Services-Customer-and-Account/Customer Services Suite/Address API/README.md

 | address | `POST` | Adds an address of a given type (physical/postal) to the identified customer or Adds an address of a given type (physical/postal) to the identified account |
 | status | `GET` | This web service sends a 200 HTTP response with a message body of "OK".
 This is preferred over service "ping" functionality as this should *only* be used to validate the service and credential configuration |

-> The `status` service is not available in the mock environemnts.
+> The `status` service might not be available in the mock environemnt.

 <a name="mock-environment-information"></a>
 ## Mock environment information